DX Streak #4

 quickly getting the DX streak QSO, then moving on to other things rather than working more DX.

-Let's take a brief look at some highlights of the four years now.
+Let's take a brief look at some highlights of the five years now.

 3/1/2013 - First QSO of the streak - IK2SND on 17 meters